elastio/bon/website/src/guide/basics/positional-members.md

 use bon::Builder;

 #[derive(Builder)]
-// Top-level attribute to give a better name for the starting function // [!code highlight]
+// Top-level attribute to give a custom name for the starting function // [!code highlight]
 #[builder(start_fn = with_coordinates)]                                // [!code highlight]
 struct Treasure {
     // Member-level attributes to move members   // [!code highlight]